joshf26/Resume-and-Cover-Letter/Extended Descriptions.md

 ### Cambridge Mobile Telematics
 _May 2018 - Aug 2018_ \
 _Cambridge, MA_ \
 At Cambridge Mobile Telematics, I created new features for a web portal that utilized a Python/Django and PHP backend.
 I worked with continuous customer feedback to tune the service to fully meet their needs.
-Throughout this experience, I was able to sharpen my skills in Python, Django, SQL, PHP, HTML, JavaScript, CSS, Git, Agile, and working on a team.
+Throughout this internship, I was able to sharpen my skills in Python, Django, SQL, PHP, HTML, JavaScript, CSS, Git, Agile, and working on a team.

 ### PatientKeeper
 _Jun 2015 - Jul 2015_ \